holoviz/holoviz/doc/heps/hep2.md

 ### Deprecation policy

+The deprecation policy applies to what each Project considers to be its user-facing public API.

 #### Deprecation cycle guidelines

 The following guidelines are meant to be consumed by maintainers of the Projects, who can use them as templates in PRs or while preparing a release.
 Note that while the goal of the HEP is to enforce a set of rules to ensure a more consistent deprecation cycle across the Projects, there will always be exceptions to the rules that this HEP does not prevent.